guMcrey/version-rocket/README.md

 /**
  * 2.
- * Generate-version-file shortcut command to create the version.json file.
+ * generate-version-file shortcut command to create the version.json file.
  * The parameter is the directory where you want to create version.json.
  * If you don't pass the parameter, it will be created in the dist directory by default.
 */